samliew/chatexchange/readme.md

 ## Word of Caution

-This API is still heavily in development, and should NOT be used in production scripts.
+This API is still in development.
+While

 ## Example